connxio/docs/temp-docs/adapters2/api.md

 ## Enable message delivery

-Even if you have all the authorization and message delivery handled CX will not allow you to communicate with the API unless you have set up an integration and configured it to receive messages through the API.
+Even if you have all the authorization and message delivery handled Connxio will not allow you to communicate with the API unless you have set up an integration and configured it to receive messages through the API.
 To do this you click the "Inbound Connection" shape and simply select the "Api" option.
 No other configuration is necessary.

 ![img](https://cmhpictsa.blob.core.windows.net/pictures/Api%20menu.png?sv=2020-04-08&st=2021-10-27T11%3A49%3A45Z&se=2040-10-28T12%3A49%3A00Z&sr=b&sp=r&sig=OXEdJEImDuRRfHTzsSm%2Bm54TEFILE1itF%2FPRWfUbr2o%3D)

 ## Correlation Id

-All request **need to contain a valid CorrelationId** for CX to be able to process them.
+All request **need to contain a valid CorrelationId** for Connxio to be able to process them.
 This Id can be found on your integrations inside the portal.
 CorrelationId refers to which integration is to be run on your message, CorrelationId explained in more detail inside the [Core Concepts page](/concepts/core-concepts).

 ## Endpoints